 Turkey can be subdivided into seven major geographical regions.

-Map of administrative regions of Turkey, this regions are fairly conform to the geographical regions of the country.
-The country is subdivided into 81 provinces and further divided in 957 districts.
+Turkey's regions roughly correspond to the country's geographic regions.
+The country is subdivided into 81 provinces and further divided into 957 districts.

 The Marmara region